herotechcourse/kotlin-racingcar-precourse/README.md

 Here you can find the list of features proposed for implementation.
 This list may change over time while iterating during the mission.

-- Display an input for the user to send the list of cars.
+- Display an input for the user to send the list of cars and rounds to race.
 - Create a function that stores the list of car names input by the user.
 - Create a validation function that checks if the car names are no longer than **five** characters and separated by a comma.